Festival is held in honour of legendary Juraj Jánošík and archaic folk music of Terchová

 Representative List of the Intangible Cultural Heritage of Humanity since 2013.

-Jánošík Days cover four days in beautiful surroundings
+Jánošík Days cover five days in beautiful surroundings

 and the organisers have prepared a traditionally diverse and varied program with Juraj Jánošík theme variations.
 In addition to the main theme of folklore

 , the festival also incorporates world music concerts, exhibitions, presentations of traditional folk crafts

 , a theatrical performance, film screenings and support events.
 Festival goers will also see an attempt to create a new record for the largest number of accordionists playing together.